ondat/documentation/docs/operations/disk-full.md

 To recover from a disk full error, you can either add new storage space into the affected node, or delete existing persistent volume claims.

->**N.B.** However you choose to resolve the issue, the **Ondat Daemonset
+> ⚠️ However you choose to resolve the issue, the **Ondat Daemonset
 >Pod must be restarted**.

-This is because the blob files disallow operations at runtime via the previously discussed error flag stored in memory.
+> 💡 This is because the blob files disallow operations at runtime via the previously discussed error flag stored in memory.
 This flag does not survive boot cycles, so after the pod restarts, volumes can operate normally once more.